 - Your siblings look up to you, give them something proud to look up to.

 - Learn to cook.
-When you get to college you will get all the ladies with a home cooked meal and your wife will appreciate the help.
+First of all, Cooking will save you money in college.
+Second, you will get all the ladies with a home-cooked meal but most importantly, your wife will appreciate the help.

 - The grass is not always greener.
 Stay and water your own grass and make it as green as you want it.